ConsciousEnergy/Super-Force-Analysis/README.md

 ---

 This README now reflects a commitment to open-source principles under the GNU license and acknowledges the contributions of Kurt Jumungal and Salvatore Pais.
-If there are any more adjustments or additions you'd like to make, please let me know.
+If there are any more adjustments or additions you'd like to make, please email me at diadon@conscious.energy